ZhaoJ9014/Multi-Human-Parsing/README.md

 ### Evaluation Metrics
-- Multi-Human Parsing: We use two human-centric metrics for multi-human parsing evaluation, which are initially reported by the [MHP v1.0 paper](https://arxiv.org/pdf/1705.07206.pdf).
+- Multi-Human Parsing: We use two human-centric metrics for multi-human parsing evaluation, which are initially reported by our [MHP v1.0 paper](https://arxiv.org/pdf/1705.07206.pdf).
 The two metrics are Average Precision based on part (APp) (%) and Percentage of Correctly parsed semantic Parts (PCP) (%).
 For evaluation code, please refer to the "Evaluation" folder under our "Multi-Human-Parsing_MHP" repository.

 - Multi-Human Pose Estimation: Followed MPII, we use mAP (%) evaluation measure.